kyma-project/test-infra/prow/README.md

 If you modify scripts in the `test-infra` repository and you want to test the changes made, follow one of these scenarios:

-- Create a PR with your changes and wait for the existing ProwJobs to verify your code.
+- Create a PR with your changes and wait for the existing Prow jobs to verify your code.

 > **NOTE**: This scenario works only if you modify the existing code, and requires a PR for every consecutive change.

-- Add the **extra_refs** field to your ProwJob and work directly on your branch.
+- Add the **extra_refs** field to your Prow job and work directly on your branch.
 This pulls the repository and branch you chose into the job and executes the code from that location.

 > **NOTE**: Remember to revert your changes after your merge the code.